gandm/language-babel/README.md

 ## Automatic Formating of JSX

 language-babel will read the `.eslintrc` file associated with an edited file's project for the presence of three properties whose defaults are shown below.
-These rules are then used to determine the alignment and tab/spaces spacing of JSX elements.
-If no `.eslintr` is found then the suitable defaults are used.
-See [Closing bracket](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md), [Indent](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) and [Indent Props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) for more information.
+These rules, which are part of the [EDLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react) EsLint plugin, are then used to determine the alignment and tab/spaces spacing of JSX elements.
+If no `.eslintrrc` file is found then the suitable defaults are used based upon the tab/spacing setup of the Atom editor.
+For more information on the options for these rules see [Closing bracket](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md), [Indent](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) and [Indent Props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) for more information.

 ```json
 {